FreeStuffBot/website/resources/docs/terms.md

 ## Please come back later!

 This document is currently not available.
-Please conact us on any way provided below if you have any concerns.
+Please conact us in any way provided below if you have any concerns.

 * E-Mail: [team@freestuffbot.xyz](mailto:team@freestuffbot.xyz)